aromanxu/CMPE-331-exercises/README.md

 Here is our group members:

-1）Cihan Yavuz 117200111
+1）Cihan Yavuz 117200111 (CMPE)
-2) Osama Zidan 116200121
+2) Osama Zidan 116200121 (CMPE)
-3) Beşir Saoud 116200096
+3) Beşir Saoud 116200096 (CMPE)

-since we are lack of EEEN students this files will be updated soon
+4) Khaled Mohmmed Mohammed Elbeltagy 117207071 (EEEN)

+Our idea is Rental Power Bank since everyone use smart phone in daily life, so we do want to produce a rental power bank box.